Originn/ChatFactoryTemplate/README.md

-# SolidCAM ChatBot
+# {{PRODUCT_NAME}} ChatBot

-A web-based chatbot application built specifically for SolidCAM users that provides intelligent assistance through natural language processing.
-The application allows users to ask questions about SolidCAM, upload images for analysis, and receive answers based on a knowledge base of SolidCAM documentation and resources.
+A web-based chatbot application built specifically for {{PRODUCT_NAME}} users that provides intelligent assistance through natural language processing.
+The application allows users to ask questions about {{PRODUCT_NAME}}, upload images for analysis, and receive answers based on a knowledge base of {{PRODUCT_NAME}} documentation and resources.

 ## Overview

-SolidCAM ChatBot is a specialized AI assistant designed to help SolidCAM users with technical questions, troubleshooting, and guidance.
-It leverages advanced language models and an extensive knowledge base to provide accurate and relevant information about SolidCAM software.
+{{PRODUCT_NAME}} ChatBot is a specialized AI assistant designed to help {{PRODUCT_NAME}} users with technical questions, troubleshooting, and guidance.
+It leverages advanced language models and an extensive knowledge base to provide accurate and relevant information about {{PRODUCT_NAME}} software.
 The application supports multilingual conversations, image analysis, and maintains conversation context to provide increasingly relevant responses.

 ## 🌟 Features

 - **Natural Language Processing**: Interact with the chatbot using natural language queries
-- **Image Analysis**: Upload images of CAM parts for detailed analysis and assistance
+- **Image Analysis**: Upload images for detailed analysis and assistance
 - **Multilingual Support**: Automatic language detection and translations
 - **Chat History**: Save and retrieve previous conversations
 - **User Authentication**: Secure login with multiple authentication methods